marklar/action_args/README.md

 either as a lambda/proc or as a symbol (i.e. method name).
 As with `#munge`, do so only once per parameter.

-Since checking for set/enum membership is a very common validation case, ActionArgs also provides a special `#validate_in` method, which takes either an Array or a Range.
+However, you probably won't.
+Since checking for set/enum membership is a very common validation case, ActionArgs also provides a special `#validate_in` method which you'll probably usually use.
+`#validate_in` takes either an Array or a Range.
 (Note to self: it should probably also accept a Set.)
 Like this:

 ```ruby
 req(:minutes).as(:unsigned_int).validate_in(0..59)